zyx/callgrapher/README.md

 Known Limitations
 -----------------
+It ignores dependencies created by C function calls as the filename doesn't seem to reported correctly in these cases.

 It does not pick up dependencies created by calling methods defined by the attr_reader, attr_writer and attr_accessor methods. (see [this][bug] bug report) ).
 There's probably various other meta-programming techniques that will interact